Firmsconsulting

 Developing a career track

+A career track is important to develop.
 When I join a company, like everyone else I am very excited and prepared to focus on building myself to move ahead.
 I think long and hard about my career track.
-Both my employer and I need to benefits.
+Both my employer and I need to benefit from the relationship.

-Jane’s Career track
+Jane’s Career Track

 Let me give you an example.
 Jane is a 29 year old business analyst at a paper company.
-Jane is a public certified accountant and holds an MBA from Carnegie Mellon University.
+Jane is a public certified accountant and holds an MBA.
 She is bright, ambitious and well liked by her colleagues.
 Jane arrives at work promptly at 8:30am every day and leaves at 6:30pm.
 She is a great colleague and her co-workers like socialising with her.
 Jane has been an analyst for 6 months and is desperately trying to have a conversation with her manager, Karl, about moving ahead to the next level.
 Karl politely sidesteps these discussions and simply tells Jane she needs more experience.
 Jane is puzzled and keeps pressing the issue.
 She believes her career is on track to be Karl’s “lieutenant” in the department.

-Lessons for Jane?
+Lessons for Jane

-Sit down with Karl and understand his expectations of her.
+Jane should sit down with Karl and understand his expectations of her.

-If Jane can, categorise those expectations.
 Understand what is most important to Karl and the business.

 How should Jane use this discussion with Karl?